fengju514/Expression-Net/README.md

 The code has been tested on Linux only.
 On Linux you can rely on the default version of python, installing all the packages needed from the package manager or on Anaconda Python and install required packages through `conda`.

-**Note:** no landmarks are used in our method, although you can still project the landmarks on the input image using the estimated pose.
+**Note:** no landmarks are used in our method, although you can still project the landmarks on the input image using the estimated expression and pose.
 See the paper for further details.

 ## Usage